RudyMartin/esp32/README.md

 This repository supports the book _Tips, Tricks, and Traps for ESP32 AI Agent Systems_.
 It provides hands-on code examples, lab walkthroughs, and system schematics for designing intelligent embedded systems using the ESP32.

-For inquiries about the upcoming book reach out to [Rudy Martin](https://nextshiftconsulting.com/)

 ---
 ## 📚 Reference